Edinburgh-Genome-Foundry/Flametree/README.rst

          new_text = poem_text.replace("raven", "seagull")
          root.poems._file("the_seagull.txt").write(better_text)

-The same code also works on a zip archive:
+The same code also works for files inside a zip archive:

 .. code:: python